CUNY-CL/wikipron/data/phones/HOWTO.md

 Phones
 ======

-A `.phones` file is a list of permitted phonemes (or phones, for `_phonetic.tsv` files); any pronunciation which is not totally composed of the permitted phonemes (resp. phones) will be filtered as a postprocessing step.
+A `.phones` file is a list of permitted phones; any pronunciation which is not totally composed of the permitted phones will be filtered as a postprocessing step.

 What they filter
 ----------------